As you have read the title, I want to tell you that 4 Hour Work Week is a kind of thesis or some kind of a guide more rather than just a book.

-If you are excited for something than you will gonna enjoy a lot during the process.
+If you are excited about something, then you will gonna enjoy a lot during the process.

 5. Do not multitask

-Yes if you prioritise things properly, there is no need.
+Yes if you prioritise things appropriately, there is no need.

-You may increase your productive rate with multitasking but you will definitely decrease your efficiency.
+You may increase your efficiency rate with multitasking, but you will definitely decrease your efficiency.

 6. Cultivating selective ignorance